Making disclosure effective

 To harness the full potential of published factory information, with maximum efficiency and minimize time wasted, the coalition strongly urges companies to align their published factory lists with the Open Data Standard for the Apparel Sector (ODSAS).

-Submit the Information to the Open Apparel Registry (OAR)
+Submit the Information to the Open Supply Hub

-The Open Apparel Registry has a database of global garment factory information, collating disparate factory lists into one central, open-source map that is publicly available, searchable, and free of cost, enabling workers and others easy and quick access to information.
+The Open Supply Hub (previously known as Open Apparel Registry) has a database of global factory information, collating disparate factory lists into one central, open-source map that is publicly available, searchable, and free of cost, enabling workers and others easy and quick access to information.

 move beyond the transparency pledge standard